-The Foundation sources prospective managers through a variety of means, including references, discussions with peers and other managers, research and investigation by the Foundation, placement agents retained by prospective managers, and solicitations directly from managers.
-The Foundation seeks to retain managers that generate consistent alpha and, within the public markets, has been focused on hedge funds in lieu of more traditional “long only” funds.
-In private and public asset classes, the Foundation also wants to see assets under management that are commensurate with the manager’s strategy and can adequately support the manager’s business model and prospects for success.
+We source prospective managers through a variety of means, including references, discussions with peers and other managers, research and investigation by our investment staff, placement agents retained by prospective managers, and solicitations directly from managers.
+We seek to retain managers that generate consistent alpha and, within the public markets, have been focused on hedge funds in lieu of more traditional "long only" funds.
+In private and public asset classes, we also want to see assets under management that are commensurate with the manager's strategy and can adequately support the manager's business model and prospects for success.

-In evaluating a prospective manager, the Foundation considers a number of factors including, among others, the following: assets under management, the fit within its overall strategic approach; past performance; extent of drawdowns in a variety of market conditions; transparency in reporting and policies; consideration of the manager’s financial, accounting, risk, ethics, and other policies, including its approach to environmental, social and governance factors; and statistical analysis of factors the Foundation considers important in obtaining strong risk adjusted returns such as the information ratio, alpha generation, tracking error, and volatility.
+In evaluating a prospective manager, we consider a number of factors including, among others, the following: assets under management; the fit within its overall strategic approach; past performance; extent of drawdowns in a variety of market conditions; transparency in reporting and policies; consideration of the manager's financial, accounting, risk, ethics, and other policies, including its approach to environmental, social and governance factors and diversity among its key staff; and statistical analysis of factors that we consider important in obtaining strong risk adjusted returns such as the information ratio, alpha generation, tracking error, and volatility.

 Managers interested in being considered by the Foundation should contact the following staff: